 Ms Sandra Young has also advised me of her excellent website on Queanbeyan military veterans and the Red Cross at australianmilitarymemorialsand

 I am very grateful for the excellent feedback I have been receiving and extend my thanks to the curators of the Queanbeyan Museum, Ms Kerrie Ruth and Mr John McGlynn, the current editors of the Queanbeyan Historical Journal, Quinbean, information about which can be found here.
-I appreciate the inclusion of a piece on my work in an issue of Quinbean,
+I appreciate the inclusion of a piece on this work in an issue of Quinbean.

 The material in this work has been thoroughly independently and originally researched.

 Inadvertent errors aside, for which I apologise in advance, I can say that great effort has been made to ensure that the factual material in Politics in Queanbeyan – From the Counties to Federation is correct.
 Full references are provided, allowing for direct verification.
 Having done my own proof-reading I, of course, will be happy to know of any unintentional errors.

 Please note that the construction of the whereabouts of the brig, “Bee”, was by myself, supporting Forrell’s contention that it may have been on that ship that Jane New sailed to Hawaii.

 The work is copyright, so citation would be appreciated and formal reproduction will require permission, but otherwise the information is free to use for study and research purposes.
 You may download, print and share as you wish.